Sensely/SenselySDK-iOS/README.md

 * Run pod install to download and build CocoaPods dependencies.
     * To install CocoaPods, see [here](https://cocoapods.org/#install).
 * Open the Xcode project by running open SenselySDKSample.xcworkspace from the terminal
-* Build and run the project on a real iOS device (simulator not supported yet)
+* Build and run the project on iOS simulator or real device
-    * Verify you are logged in to Xcode with your Apple Developer Account and have a valid provisioning profile attached for your iOS device.
 * When the app loads, provide your username and password to see available conversations - you can request a demo license to get access.

 <a href="https://tinyurl.com/senselysdk"><img src="https://cl.ly/ca1a088639e6/request-access-button.png" alt="Request access" width="157"></a>